play-co/devkit/README.md

     npm install -g devkit

+### Linux
+Follow the instructions on [the project wiki](https://github.com/gameclosure/devkit2/wiki/Install-Instructions---Linux)

+### Windows
+Follow the instructions on [the project wiki](https://github.com/gameclosure/devkit2/wiki/Install-Instructions---Windows)

 ## Creating your first game

 You need a `shortname` for your game.
 The `shortname` should start with a